sh6khan/git-cheat-sheet/README.md

 ## Creating a Git Repo

 - Go to the top right of the page and click on the create new button.
 Then pick `New repository`.

-- pick the name of the repo, the name should be the name fo the project that you are working on.
+- pick the name of the repo, the name should be the name for the project that you are working on.
 For example the name of this repo is
 **git-cheat-sheet**

-- You want initialize with a README.md file.
+- You'll want to initialize with a README.md file.
 The README.md is a file that you want other people to read before looking at your project
 For example, what you are reading right now is a README.md file.
-If you want to learn about mark down, which is how you can make things look cool, read here: https://help.github.com/articles/github-flavored-markdown/
+If you want to learn about Markdown, which is how you can make things look cool, read here: https://help.github.com/articles/github-flavored-markdown/

 - And that's all!
 You have just created your remote repository.
 If you have an existing projects, you can import that project to this repo.
 If this is just the beginning, you can clone the remote repo to your local machine.

 ## Git Clone

-- If you look on the right side of home page in a git repo, you will see this _git clone_ clink.
-Copy that link to your clipboard, either with just `cmd + c` or just clicking on the clipboard icon.
-Then go to the directory where you want to add the project and run
+- If you look at the right side of a git repo's main page, you will see its _git clone_ URL.
+Copy that link to your clipboard, either with just `cmd + c` or by clicking on the clipboard icon.
+Then go to the local directory you want to clone the project to and run:

 ```
 $ git clone <clone_link>